simplylovely33/ORBSLAM3-with-3DGS/README.md

 roslaunch usb_cam usb_cam-test.launch    ### Open the camera from /usb_cam/image_raw
 rosrun camera_calibration cameracalibrator.py --size H*V --square S image:=/usb_cam/image_raw
 ```
 `H,V` in `--size` indicate the number of horizontal and vertical inner corners respectively. `S` in `--square` indicate the size of each square on the checkboard, in meters.
+After you click the SAVE button in the display window, the calibration data is saved in '/tmp/calibrationdata.tar.gz'